IEA states agree on coordinated oil release but not volumes - Japan | Headlines

 - Japan

 U.S.-allied countries on Friday agreed to their second coordinated oil release in a month to calm markets roiled by Russia's invasion of Ukraine, Japan's industry ministry said, a day after Washington pledged its biggest oil release ever.
-However, member countries of the International Energy Agency did not agree on volumes or the commitments of each country at their emergency meeting, said Hidechika Koizumi, director of International affairs division at Japan's Ministry of Economy, Trade and Industry.
+Member countries of the International Energy Agency, however, did not agree on volumes or timing for the release at their emergency meeting, said Hidechika Koizumi, director of International affairs division at Japan's Ministry of Economy, Trade and Industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)